Our Board & Staff

 Current board members and staff are featured below:

-Kay Kenny’s fine art photography and mixed media have won numerous awards including four New Jersey State Fellowships, the Arthur Griffin Legacy Award and honorable mentions in the Margaret Cameron Photography Award, and Lucie Awards and residencies at the Virginia Center for the Arts.
-Her work is exhibited nationally and internationally in museums and galleries.
-Recent solo exhibits include The Griffin Museum of Photography, Hunterdon Art Museum, Clinton NJ, and Casa Columbo Museum, Jersey City, NJ, as well as international solo exhibits in Taipei, Taiwan, and Medellin, Columbia.
-In addition to writing art criticism and articles on the visual arts for art magazines, her work is included in several photography books including Photography’s Antiquarian Avant-Garde, by Lyle Rexer, Abrams Publishing, Light & Lens, Photography in the Digital Age, & Photographic Possibilities by Robert Hirsch, Focal Press.
+Kay Kenny’s fine art photography and mixed media have won numerous awards, including four New Jersey State Fellowships, the Arthur Griffin Legacy Award, and residencies at the Virginia Center for the Creative Arts.
+Recent solo exhibits include The Griffin Museum of Photography, Hunterdon Art Museum, and Casa Columbo Museum, as well as international solo exhibits in Taipei, Taiwan, and Medellin, Colombia.
+In addition to writing for art magazines, her work appears in several photography books including Photography’s Antiquarian Avant-Garde by Lyle Rexer, and Light & Lens, Photography in the Digital Age, and Photographic Possibilities by Robert Hirsch.
+Her fine art is also held in several notable corporate, museum, and private collections.
 She has taught photography for over 25 years at New York University and International Center of Photography.
-Her work is in several notable corporate, museum and private collections.
-She Received a BFA from Syracuse University, MA from Rutgers University, and MFA from Syracuse University.
+She received a BFA from Syracuse University, MA from Rutgers University, and MFA from Syracuse University.

 Ruthann Robson is a Professor of Law and University Distinguished Professor at City University of New York (CUNY) School of Law, where she has taught since 1990, in the fields of Constitutional Law and Sexuality and Law.
 Her legal books include The Casebook, First Amendment: Cases, Controversies, and Contexts (E-Langdell 2016); Dressing Constitutionally: Hierarchy, Sexuality & Democracy (Cambridge University Press 2013); Sappho Goes to Law School (Columbia University Press 1999); and Lesbian (Out)Law (Firebrand Books 1992); as well as editing the three-volume set Sexuality and Law (Ashgate Publishing Ltd./Routledge 2011).
 She is the author of creative works including the widely anthologized essay “Notes from a Difficult Case,” the novel a/k/a and short fiction collection The Struggle for Happiness (both from St. Martin’s Press) and Cecile and Eye of a Hurricane (both from the lesbian-feminist press Firebrand Books), and the poetry collection Masks.

-Alice Templeton is a poet whose work has appeared in Asheville Poetry Review, Bellingham Review, Calyx, Nimrod, North American Review, Poetry, and elsewhere.
-Her chapbook Archaeology won the 2008 New Women’s Voices Prize in Poetry from Finishing Line Press, and her collection of poems The Infinite Field is forthcoming from Sixteen Rivers Press.
-She is also the author of a critical book on Adrienne Rich’s poetics (The Dream and the Dialogue) and scholarly articles on contemporary poetics, cultural criticism, and literary theory.
-Originally from Tennessee, Alice now lives in Berkeley, California.
-She has been a resident at the Virginia Center for the Creative Arts, le Moulin á Nef in Auvillar, France, Blue Mountain Center, Vermont Studio Center, and the Millay Colony.
+Alice Templeton's poetry and short stories have appeared in Asheville Poetry Review, Bellingham Review, Calyx, Nimrod, North American Review, Poetry, and other publications.
+Her poetry collection The Infinite Field was recently published by Sixteen Rivers Press (2024), and her chapbook Archaeology won the New Women’s Voices Prize in Poetry from Finishing Line Press (2008).
+She is also the author of a critical book on Adrienne Rich’s poetics, titled The Dream and the Dialogue, and scholarly articles on contemporary poetics and literary theory.
+She has been a resident at the Virginia Center for the Creative Arts, le Moulin á Nef (Auvillar, France), Blue Mountain Center, Vermont Studio Center, and the Millay Colony.
 A former Deming Fund grantee, she joined the board in 2016 and assumed the role of board president in 2018.

 Karen St Pierre has served as grants administrator since 2016 and finds great fulfillment facilitating Barbara Deming’s vision of supporting women artists and writers.
 Karen’s wide-ranging professional background includes programming and event management for major cultural organizations including the Juilliard School, the Rubin Museum of Art, Barnard College, and the Paley Center for Media.
 She has served as senior project manager for the Grammy Awards and executive director of the Omega Institute for Holistic Studies.
 Karen holds a BA in Art History from Columbia University and an MA in Mythological Studies from Pacifica Graduate Institute.
 She is currently pursuing an MFA in Studio Art at the Burren College of Art, University of Galway, National University of Ireland.